top of page

 Surface Contact

-Surfaces can become contaminated when droplets carrying COVID-19 deposit on them, or when they are touched by a person who is infected.
+Surfaces can become contaminated when droplets carrying these diseases are deposited on them, or when they are touched by a person who is infected.
 Surface contact involves a worker touching a contaminated object such as a table, doorknob, telephone, or computer keyboard or tool, and then touching the eyes, nose, or mouth.
-Surface contact is important to consider because COVID-19 can persist for several days on surfaces.
+Surface contact is important to consider because some of these diseases can persist for several days on surfaces.

 The following risk assessment table is adapted from WorkSafeBC Regulation Guideline G6.34-6.
 Using this guideline as a reference, we have determined that the risk level of our workers is low when they maintain physical distancing.
 Our workers work on an agricultural work site and have little contact with the general public.